-10.Call 911 Head Coach:

-Location: The tennis courts are located in front of the front of the school building.
+9. On Field Evaluation: Certified Athletic Trainer : Randy Wilkes Assisted by Student Athletic Trainer (SAT) Retrieval of splints, ice bags, etc. 10.
+Call 911 Head Coach: Use athletic trainer's cell phone Location: The tennis courts are located in front of the front of the school building.
 From the entrance of the school building, the tennis courts are located immediately on the right.
 Ambulance Directions: The ambulance will pull into the tennis court parking lot on the right as they turn into the main entrance before they go through the gates.

-11.Team Control Assistant Coach:

-12.Crowd Control Police: Keep crowd off court

-• In life threatening situation, call parents (phone

-numbers with the head coach)

-• In non life-threatening situation, let the athlete call

-home

-15. Direct Paramedics Police:

-Stand in the parking lot to flag down EMTs.
+Provide pertinent information to dispatcher 11.Team Control Assistant Coach: Direct athletes away from injured player 12.
+Crowd Control Police: Keep crowd off court 13.Contact Parents Athletic Trainer/Head Coach: In life threatening situation, call parents (phone numbers with the head coach) In non life-threatening situation, let the athlete call home 14.Contact Team Physician Certified Athletic Trainer: Randy Wilkes Call to inform the physician of the situation 15.
+Direct Paramedics Police : Stand in the parking lot to flag down EMTs.
+16.Hospital GA/SAT and/or Parents:Call on duty ATC ASAP with medical status